stefanyayala/Machine-Learning-Fundamentals/pima-diabetes-classification/README.md

 ---

-## Insights
-This project serves as a foundational exercise in supervised learning, providing hands-on experience in data preprocessing, EDA, and model evaluation.
-The simplicity of the dataset highlights the importance of feature selection and the trade-offs between model interpretability and complexity.

----

 ## Future Improvements
 - Explore additional algorithms like Random Forest or Logistic Regression.
 - Perform hyperparameter tuning for the Decision Tree model.